Declare amounts over $10,000 USD

 The Transitional Civil Code of Eritrea addresses various elements of adoption, but there is no single adoption law.
 There may be regulations within the Ministry of Labor and Human Welfare that are unpublished but still apply to Intercountry adoptions.
 As a result, the adoption process may lack uniformity or consistency.
 Regulations change often and without notice to the U.S. Embassy in Asmara, Eritrea or other foreign entities.
 Enforcement of laws and regulations is irregular.
 The Department of State recommends prospective adoptive parents verify requirements with legal counsel experienced in adoption law in Eritrea or directly with the Eritrean authorities.
 In the U.S. Embassy's experience, all adoptions by U.S. citizens have been by Eritrean-American dual nationals, because Eritrean law requires at least one parent to be of Eritrean heritage.
 Most adoption cases involve older teen-aged children where one parent has died and one parent has abandoned the child.
 It is usually difficult to prove that the child meets the U.S. immigration requirements for "orphan."

 To bring an adopted child to the United States from Eritrea, you must meet certain suitability and eligibility requirements.
-The U.S. Citizenship and Immigration Services (USCIS) determines who can adopt a child from another country and bring that child to live in the United States under U.S. immigration law.
+USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.

 Additionally, a child must meet the definition of an orphan under U.S. immigration law in order to be eligible to immigrate to the United States with an IR-3 or IR-4 immigrant visa.